Development

 Do not hand-edit pricing-upstream.json.
 Curated aliases, fallbacks, and rows that cannot yet be reliably extracted live in pricing-overrides.json and pricing-sources.json.

 GitHub Actions also runs .github/workflows/refresh-pricing.yml weekly and on manual dispatch.
 The workflow follows the currency-rate pattern: generate the books, run pricing tests, and commit pricing-upstream.json plus pricing-overrides.json only when those generated files differ.
+It installs system build dependencies through the shared .github/actions/linux-build-deps composite action (core profile), so the libfontconfig1-dev/libdbus-1-dev package list stays in sync with the rest of CI.

 Local Downloads